ourzora/offchain/docs/contributing/guidelines.md

 ## Contributing a Schema Parser

 Schema parsers are used for general purpose formatting across many NFT collections e.g. Opensea Metadata Standard.
-If you have a new NFT metadata format you'd like to be supported by `offchain`, you can add a schema parser.
+If you have a new NFT metadata format that will be used in many different NFT contracts, you can contribute a schema parser.

 ## Contributing an Adapter